IceMetalPunk/Sniders/Readme.txt

 	a.
 Print a summary of all customers' nonzero balances for the month
 	b.
 For each customer, print a statement
 		i.
 The statement should list all invoice totals for the month and their opening and closing balance

+4B) Customer lookup
+	a.
+Lookup by any combination of fields
+	b.
+See top of README for more details

 --> Later...

 5) Ticket Lookups
 	a.
 By reference, date, or customer number (or any combinations)
 	b.
 Show 99999 as customer number for any in-store entries
 	c.
 Optional -- search by item styles or information
+	d.
+Allow changes and canceling (canceled=VOID inv #)

 6) Customer Maintenance
 	a.
 Add new customers